male and female student observing machine

 How you're assessed

-The way you're assessed will depend on which modules you take and the work-based learning projects you do.
+The way you're assessed will depend on which modules you take

 Extra support